itsyoboieltr/anpr-ai/README.md

 ## General information

 This is an AI that was trained on images of number plates to carry out number plate detection and recognition.
-It works for both image and videos.
+It works for both images and videos.
 Video detection also includes object tracking.

 <img width="300" src="https://user-images.githubusercontent.com/72046715/183776545-c51843c9-d350-4f4f-aa4f-1168e6922904.png">